Things to Do After Moving into A New House

 6. Unpack your Items:

-To avoid searching through boxes for your items six months down the line after moving, you have to take the time to unpack your items and fix them in appropriate places.
+To avoid searching through boxes for your items six months down the line after moving, you have to take the time to unpack your items and fix them in inappropriate places.
 This can be a difficult task as it may take some time but the earlier you do it the better.
 If you think it’s going to take so much of your time, you can do it gradually and in no time you will be done.

 7. Take Inventory as You Unpack: